 Other people think of algebra, geometry, calculus and statistics.
 All sub-sets of maths that have everything to do with patterns.
 And this would be the more correct interpretation.

 Just because you stumble in one area of the subject, doesn’t represent your abilities as a whole.

-And even if you are (more on this later), that shouldn’t stop you either.
-A lot of this can be learned or bettered while in med school.
+And even if you’re just “generally bad”, that shouldn’t stop you either.
+A lot of what you need can be learned or bettered while in med school.

-Especially as the best resources (for the more math-based subjects; physiology, pharmacology etc) ease you into it gradually.
-Strip the subject down to its most basic level.
+Especially as the best resources (for the more math-heavy subjects) ease you into it gradually.